AISI / Alloy Steel 4720

 0.15 – 0.25

-Annealing: AISI 4720 is rarely annealed as optimum machinability, prior to case hardening and subsequent harden and temper, is obtained in a forged or a normalized structure.
+Annealing: The alloy is rarely annealed as optimum machinability, prior to case hardening and subsequent harden and temper, is obtained in a forged or a normalized structure.

-Hardening: The austenitizing temperature for AISI 4720 prior to quenching is 1500-1550ºF (815-845ºC), followed by quenching in oil or water depending upon section size and complexity of part.
+Hardening: The austenitizing temperature for this alloy prior to quenching is 1500-1550ºF (815-845ºC), followed by quenching in oil or water depending upon section size and complexity of part.

 Tempering: Parts would be tempered at a temperature that would normally be based upon past experience, a temperature that would give the required mechanical properties.